 Luz Lopez's heart was racing, but it was nothing she hadn't felt at least a dozen times over the course of the last year, spent taking care of her elderly mom.
 The retired Sweetwater Union High School District teacher was a caregiver stretched thin, with her mom requiring repeat visits to the hospital, and certain that her symptoms were nothing more than anxiety.

 Fortunately, her primary care doctor, Dr. David Hansen, suggested they make sure.
 After an electrocardiogram (EKG) produced normal results, Dr. Hansen suggested one more test — a stress test — which showed a slight abnormality.
-Lopez was referred to Dr. Daniel Cepin, medical director of cardiology at Sharp Chula Vista Medical Center, who performed an angiogram that showed Lopez's symptoms were not anxiety, but rather two blocked blood vessels that put her at high risk for a heart attack.
+Lopez was referred to Dr. Daniel Cepin, an interventional cardiologist affiliated with Sharp Chula Vista Medical Center, who performed an angiogram that showed Lopez's symptoms were not anxiety, but rather two blocked blood vessels that put her at high risk for a heart attack.

 "I had chest pain, but just once.
 That was it.
 I didn't think it was anything, but Dr. Hansen said, 'Let's check you out.
 It couldn't hurt,'" Lopez says.

 Lopez was in Sharp Chula Vista's cardiac catheterization lab the next morning, where Dr. Cepin implanted stents to open Lopez's blood vessels to restore blood flow.

 Heart disease is the number one killer of women, causing 1 in 3 deaths each year.
 Yet, only 1 in 5 believes that heart disease is her greatest health threat.